survivejs/maintenance-book/manuscript/packaging/04-building.md

 }
 ```

-After these two steps, you have a build that should work whether or not you consume it through npm or not.
+After these two steps, you have a build that should work regardless whether consume it through npm or not.

 ## Configuring Babel for Tree Shaking

 Certain tools, like webpack or Rollup, support **tree shaking**.
 It's a form of **dead code elimination** (DCE) that relies on detecting which parts of the code are being used and which are not.
 The process relies on **static analysis** meaning it goes through the source, detects module imports and exports exist, checks which are being used, and drops the code of those that are not.

 To make this possible, you have to use the ES6 module definition as it's possible to analyze code relying on it exactly like this.
 CommonJS definition is too dynamic for proper analysis.
-That's a problem in the configuration above as it converts the possible ES6 code to CommonJS given that's what Node supports at the moment.
+That's a problem in the configuration above as it converts the possible ES6 code to CommonJS given that's what Node supports.

 For this reason, you have to set up another process to generate tree shaking compatible code.
-When it comes to Babel, you have to disable its module processing.
+You have to disable its module processing in Babel for this reason.
 Also, you have to point **package.json** `module` field to the generated source.
-The existing tooling relies on this convention and can pick up the tree-shakeable code based on the field.
+The existing tooling relies on this convention and can pick up the tree-shakeable code if the field is set.

 The technique requires two steps.
 Set up helper scripts first: